 At the rear are the triple tail lights, an easy way to identify an Impala over the other full-size Chevrolet models.
-The continental spare tire you see is a factory option.

 Inside is a striking red and white interior and what Chevrolet described at the time as, "color-keyed interior beauty... a brilliant selection of pattern cloth and leather-grained vinyl upholsteries, floor coverings and tasteful appointments."